 author names of a published work.
 Ellipses ( ... ) will display before a

 Show All Authors link: Displays the name of the primary author and all

 secondary authors.
 Secondary authors appear in the order as they occur in the

-View Record link (Active links to the Full Record of a source record is based
+View Record link: Links to the Full Record of a source record in the

 About Cited References